 Turkeys are seasonal layers.
 Eggs and poults are generally available from April to August

 Check out the Narragansett Turkey, a heritage turkey rich in tradition and just an all American breed.
 Narragansett’s are a heritage breed of turkey so they can reproduce.
-We find turkeys to be extremely hardy birds and often will be roosting out in 5 degree temperatures.
+We find turkeys to be hardy birds and often will be roosting out in 5 degree temperatures.
 They are social birds, when we are out in the farm yard they are right there following us around.
 Been here for a farm visit?
-You have seen our toms showing off and being social.
+You have seen our toms showing off and being social, always so curious.
 Heritage turkeys prefer to be free ranged and roost as high up as possible.
 They don’t bare confinement well due to their large size and nature unless adequate space is provided.
 Remember these turkeys can fly.
-The Hens tend to wander and Toms stay close to the food, so always check before dark for their location and we recommend they return to their coops at night.
+The hens tend to wander and toms stay close to the food, so always check before dark for their location and we recommend they return to their coops at night.
 They are alert and gaggle whenever they sense danger or anyone coming to the farm.